Bioenergetic trophic trade-offs determine mass-dependent extinction thresholds across the Cenozoic: Results

-Because contemporary mammalian predators are not representative of the full size range realized by predators in the fossil record for millions of years until very recently, we include 33 additional predator species from 14 separate assemblages spanning the early Pleistocene to the early Holocene, including dire wolves (\emph{Aenocyon dirus}), American lions (\emph{Panthera atrox}), saber-toothed cats (\emph{Smilodon} spp.), and the short-faced bear (\emph{Arctodus simus}), which is the largest included mammalian predator at ca. $7.8\times10^5$ g \cite{palmqvist2008tracing,fox2008pleistocene,koch2004effects,desantis2021dietary,trayler2015inland,fuller2020pleistocene,fuller2014ultrafiltration,coltrain2004rancho,feranec2014understanding}.
-For these extinct species, dietary breadth is estimated from carbon isotope values (measured as $\delta^{13}{\rm C}$) extracted from bone collagen or tooth enamel apatite for both predators and their potential herbivore prey, specific to each assemblage (see SI Appendix 5).
+Because contemporary mammalian predators are not representative of the full size range realized by predators in the fossil record for millions of years until very recently, we include 33 additional predator species from 14 separate assemblages spanning the early Pleistocene to the early Holocene, including dire wolves (\emph{Aenocyon dirus}), American lions (\emph{Panthera atrox}), saber-toothed cats (\emph{Smilodon} spp.), and the short-faced bear (\emph{Arctodus simus}), which is the largest included mammalian predator at ca. $780$ kg \citep{palmqvist2008tracing,fox2008pleistocene,koch2004effects,desantis2021dietary,trayler2015inland,fuller2020pleistocene,fuller2014ultrafiltration,coltrain2004rancho,feranec2014understanding}.
+While short-faced bears are thought to have been vertebrate specialists \citep{FoxDobbs:2008tq}, included in our Pleistocene dataset are some smaller-bodied ursids that may have been more omnivorous.
+For these extinct species, dietary breadth is estimated from carbon isotope values (measured as $\delta^{13}{\rm C}$) extracted from bone collagen or tooth enamel apatite for both predators and their potential herbivore prey, specific to each assemblage (see Appendix 5).
 Relative diet breadth is then estimated as $b_{\rm iso} = r_{\rm pred}/r_{\rm herb}$, where $r_{\rm pred}$ is the maximal isotopic range of each predator species, and $r_{\rm herb}$ is the maximal isotopic range of all available herbivore species in a given assemblage.
 As such, if predators rely on the full suite of available prey (to different extents, among individuals and over time), their isotopic range is more likely to approximate that of the available herbivore community, such that $b_{\rm iso}\rightarrow1$.
 On the other hand, if predator individuals specialize on a particular herbivore species or set of species, it is more likely that $b_{\rm iso} < 1$.

 We observe that the isotopic proxy of diet breadth reveals much greater variability among extinct carnivores, though this variability is roughly contained within the predicted zone of generalist advantage.
 At smaller size classes, we observe carnivores to have lower isotopic breadth, increasing for dire wolves and the similarly-size \emph{Smilodon gracilis} along the predicted trajectory of the generalist advantage.
 At larger size classes, felids including other \emph{Smilodon} spp., the American lion, and \emph{Homotherium} spp. fill out the range of specialization to generalization.
 In contrast, ursids occupy a relatively smaller proportion of isotopic space implying comparative specialization, including the only megapredator representative, the short-faced bear.